Estlink: Description

 The 105 km long (including 74 km under water) +/-150 kV, 350 MW HVDC link cable is connected to the Estonian electrical system at the Harku 330 kV converter station and to the Finnish transmission network at Espoo 400 kV converter station in Järvikylä using HVDC Light transmission technology.
 The installation of land cable began on 4 May 2006 in Harku.
 The submarine cable was laid on the seabed of the Gulf of Finland in the autumn of 2006.
 The cable's maximum depth on the seabed is 100 m.

-The cable is constructed by ABB.
-The submarine cable was laid by Global Marine Systems using the Sovereign service vessel.
+The cable was manufactured by ABB.
+The submarine cable was laid by Global Marine Systems using the CS Sovereign.
 The project cost €110 million.